SAP/spartacus-docs/_pages/dev/features/cart-import-and-export.md

 }
 ```

-- `separator` - determines which character is used to seperate values.
-The default separator is comma (",").
+In this model, the `separator` designates which character is used to separate the values in the exported file.
+The default separator is a comma (`,`).

-- `import` - specific configuration for import to cart process
-- `export` - specific configuration for export from cart process
+In addition to the common configuration settings, you can configure settings that are related only to the import and export feature.

 ### ImportConfig